SevgiSr/sevgi-resume/README.md

 - **Search and Discovery Features**: Implemented a browsing interface with advanced search and filter capabilities, ensuring efficient database interactions.
 - **Server Management**: Demonstrated proficiency in server setup, management, and deployment of the application.
 - **Problem Solving**: Displayed exceptional problem-solving skills in conceptualizing and implementing innovative features.

----

-## Professional Development

-- **Self-Directed Learning**: Committed to continuous self-improvement and keeping up-to-date with the latest industry trends and technologies.
-- **Community Engagement**: Active participation in online development communities and forums.
-- **Project-Based Learning**: Developed practical skills through diverse and challenging personal projects.